opensovereigncloud/docs/docs/baremetal/architecture/discovery.md

 # Server Discovery and First Boot

-This document describes the discovery and first boot process for bare metal servers in IronCore's baremetal automation.
+This document describes the discovery and first boot process for bare metal servers in IronCore's bare metal automation.
 The goal here is to provide a clear understanding of how bare metal servers are discovered and prepared for provisioning.

 ## Server Discovery